Gynaecology: Health disparities in gynaecology

 Research from the United States shows that disabled women are screened less for cervical cancer and less likely to have pelvic examinations.
 They report lower levels of receiving family planning services.
 Health service usage and whether or not they have insurance did not explain differences in screening levels.
 Research showed they were less likely to receive doctors recommendations.
 Women with disabilities also have a greater chance of dying from cervical cancer in counties such as South Korea and Sweden.

 In the United Kingdom, in regards to ovarian cancer socioeconomic factors appear to create a disparity in treatment and outcomes.
 Delays and treatment inequalities may contribute to worse outcomes for women from more deprived areas, with them less likely to receive surgery or chemotherapy.
 How wealthy a woman is, directly impacted mortality rates.
 Cervical screening attendance, which helps to diagnose cervical cancer at an early stage has declined, particularly among minority ethnic groups and in more deprived areas.
 Medical bias in doctor and patient interactions can cause delays to diagnosis and can stem from subconscious stereotypes, in relation to ethnicity or socioeconomic status.

 The LGBTQ+ community also face health disparities within gyneacology care.
 Nearly one in five lesbian and bisexual women have never attended cervical screening.
 Transexual men and non binary people with a cervix are also less likely to access cervical screening.
 Research has shown that 22.8% of transgender people avoid accessing healthcare due to anticipated discrimination.
-Gyneacologists play an important role in caring for transgender patients, who face barriers within health care, as a result of marginalisation and discrimination.
+Gyneacologists play an important role in caring for transgender patients, who face barriers within health care, as a result of marginalization and discrimination.

 Indigenous women in Australia are more likely to die from gynaecology cancers.
 Research suggests that strategies to reduce survival disparities should target earlier diagnosis and earlier treatment, as aboriginal women were more likely to present with more advanced cancer at the point of diagnosis and decline treatment.
 Research in Australia examined the issue of pelvic floor dysfunction in aboriginal women, in New South Wales.
 This showed a high burden of disease and that there was a reluctance of these women to seek care, due to fear of judgement and embarrassment.
 The authors concluded that culturally appropriate and tailored care was needed to tackle this.